srobo/team-emails/SR2020/2020-06-18-version-0-2-0-simulator.md

 The following changes have been made:

 - Reducing the range of randomness which can be exhibited by motors and sensors
-- Adding multiple robots to the arena with the abilitiy to assign distict code files to each
+- Adding multiple robots to the arena with the ability to assign distinct code files to each
 - Fix the gripper jumping open bug
 - Add a sleep method which runs on "simulation time" instead of actual time.
 This is useful for computers where the simulation runs slowly
 - Colour robots and scoring zones